 - are receiving or entitled to receive weekly payments under the Workers Compensation Act 1987 (1987 Act) or MAIA

-- is an existing employee of the small business
+- are an existing employee of the small business.

 SIRA has a range of programs to support recovery at work.
 If you are not eligible for Suppport4work, you may be eligible for another program to support recovery at work.